kcgidw/duelyst-encoder/readme.md

 I know extremely little about machine learning.
 I'm just using https://github.com/jcjohnson/torch-rnn and following the instructions!

-**duelyst-rnn-encoder** is only here for encoding JSON data from https://duelyststats.info/scripts/carddata/cardData.json to a simpler text file for RNN.
+**duelyst-rnn-encoder** is only here for encoding JSON data from https://duelyststats.info/scripts/carddata/cardData.json to a simpler text file for RNN, as inspired by https://github.com/billzorn/mtgencode.
 You should be able to tweak the code for other card games pretty easily.

 ## Encode